methodicalcloud/everythingshouldbevirtual.com/_posts/2012/2012-11-15-how-to-install-vshield-5-1-manager-app-and-endpoint-2.md

 ---
   title: How to install vShield 5.1 Manager, App and Endpoint
   date: 2012-11-15 17:24:27
-toc: true
-toc_label: "Contents"
-excerpt: "In this guide we will be installing the vShield Manager appliance and the installing vShield App and vShield Endpoint (Now called vShield Networking..."
 ---

-> **Note**: This post was published over 5 years ago and may contain outdated information.
-Tool versions, syntax, and best practices may have changed.
-Please verify current documentation before implementing.
-{: .notice--warning}

 In this guide we will be installing the vShield Manager appliance and the installing vShield App and vShield Endpoint (Now called vShield